jbejjani2022/prune-as-you-tune/README.md

 Checkpoints and logs are saved at the end of epoch.
 Sparsity and perplexity data are printed to standard output, in addition to other training information.

+For reference: Training on IMDb for 5 epochs with KD (followed by perplexity evaluation) took us about 60 minutes on one A100 GPU.

 ## Authors

 - Joey Bejjani [@jbejjani2022](https://github.com/jbejjani2022)